Infineon/mtb-example-btstack-freertos-hello-sensor/README.md

       ![](./images/airoc.png)

-   6. You can choose the second characteristic, write a numeric value into it, and observe that the user LED on the board will blink as many times as the number written in the 'Blink' characteristic.
+   6. You can choose the second characteristic, write a numeric value into it, and observe that the user LED on the board will blink as many times as the number written in the 'Blink' characteristic.Note that the numeric value written should range from 0-9 only.
       **Figure 4.
 Log messages on KitProg3 COM port**

       ![](./images/read-write-operation.png)

 6. To forget a bonded device, press and hold the user button for more than 10 seconds and then release it.
 Ensure that the device is not in a connected state before performing this.
-User LED on the kit blinks for 10 seconds to indicate the duration of button press.
+User LED on the kit will be constantly turned ON for first 5 seconds and it will start blinking for 5 more seconds to indicate that the device is entering new mode.

    **Figure 5.
 Log messages on KitProg3 COM port**